 Continue on with the next section of the CRN Debt Settlement Guide with How to Settle Credit Card Debt Quickly.

-This page is a great place to stop and ask questions about what settling will look like in your particular set of circumstances.
+This page is a great place to stop and ask questions about what settling debt will look like in your particular set of circumstances.
 Post in the comments about your accounts like I suggested above.
 Get an estimate of what you are up against.
-You can also call me to go over the numbers at 800-939-8357, ext 2, or you can submit a consult request form.
+Submit a consult request form if you need a short consultaiton.

 This Debt Settlement Guide includes: